 Open-source/open-hardware development teams have successfully tackled important world problems and have stimulated large corporations to go open source as well–for example, NightScout for diabetes.
-Over the past few years, we have sought to develop a point-of-care platform for cell analyses that can be built, used and maintained in resource-poor countries to count and classify blood cells and to detect and identify pathogens such as the parasites that cause malaria, which alone causes hundreds of thousands of deaths per year but which can easily be cured in days if diagnosed promptly.
+We have developed a prototype point-of-care platform for cell analyses that can be built, used and maintained in resource-poor countries.
+This device is anticipated to be useful to count and classify blood cells and to detect and identify pathogens such as the parasites that cause malaria, which alone causes hundreds of thousands of deaths per year but which can easily be cured in days if diagnosed promptly.
 The bacteria that cause tuberculosis are another organism that this instrument may be used to detect and discriminate.

 In affluent countries, blood cell analysis instruments use flow cytometry, a complex and expensive technology that needs highly trained operators and substantial infrastructure.
 Based on extensive experience developing such apparatus, we have partially prototyped a much smaller, simpler, and cheaper field-rugged instrument that can make the same proven measurements.
 The prototype open-source cytometry unit combines:

 - sub-$500 scientific-grade camera (typical smartphone chips lack quantitative characteristics)

 - embedded microcomputer for control, analysis, and the user interface.